Black Hammer Party

+As of 2025, the organization's status is unknown; the domain blackhammer.org is for sale as of October 2025.
+In January 2025, The Atlanta Journal-Constitution reported that the organization's leader, known as Gazi Kodzo, was claimed to be "out of the activist business" after the criminal charges against him were dropped, and the group is "in shambles" as their social media pages "have been dormant for the past year or longer".

 History

-Early history and ideology
+Early history

+Prior to creation of the group, its leading members were members of the African People's Socialist Party (APSP).
+Gazi Kodzo (born Augustus Cornelius Romain Jr.), who would later become the leader of the Black Hammer Party, served as the Secretary General of APSP.
+The APSP was accused of being "a cult", and the leader of APSP, Omali Yeshitela, allegedly traveled to Russia in May 2015 to attend a conference hosted by Aleksandr Viktorovich Ionov, where Yeshitela was said to have been recruited into an influence operation led by Ionov.
+Around November 2018, Kodzo left the African People's Socialist Party, and founded the Black Hammer Party a few months after.

 The group was founded as the Black Hammer Organization in 2019 in Atlanta by "a handful of activists with backgrounds in radical Black communist organizing."
 By 2020, membership increased significantly following the murder of George Floyd and the ensuing protests across the United States, with the organization amassing "hundreds" of members and chapters across the country.
-The group called for a black and Native American-led revolution and a separate homeland, as well as reparations from white "colonizers."
-The Daily Beast described the group's rhetoric as both anti-white and antisemitic.
+In the same year, the Black Hammer Party also established a chapter in Colorado and became "a visible part of Denver’s leftist activist scene".

-One of the founding members, Gazi Kodzo (born Augustus Cornelius Romain Jr.), eventually rose as the organization's leader, which according to a founding member who defected, caused the group to go "from a vehicle of liberation to one of abuse and toxicity."
+Kodzo eventually rose as the organization's leader, which according to a founding member who defected, caused the group to go "from a vehicle of liberation to one of abuse and toxicity."
 Other former members have accused Kodzo of "overworking members in sweatshop conditions" and "[manipulating] members into breaking up with life partners and spouses."
 Later allegations stated that Kodzo had infiltrated the Black Hammer Party and engaged in forced labor against party members.